Guide to Shared Branch Credit Unions

 Credit unions are not obligated to join a shared branch network.
 If your home credit union isn’t part of a sharing network, then you’ll be limited to using only that credit union’s branches.
 That could make managing your accounts more challenging if you regularly travel for business, school, or pleasure.

-(However, many people today are used to banking without bricks-and-mortar locations, which is a key difference between online banking versus traditional banking.
+(However, many people today are used to banking without brick-and-mortar locations, which is a key difference between online banking versus traditional banking.
 This availability issue may not be a big concern to some who do their money management online or via an app.)

 Withdrawal Limits